openalea-training/hmba312_training/install.md

 #### Windows, Linux, Mac

 Create an environment named *openalea*:

-    Launch a console (cmd.exe on windows)
+Launch a console (See Anaconda Prompt in Start menu on windows)

     conda create -n openalea -c openalea openalea.plantgl openalea.lpy

 Activate the *openalea* environment:

     [source] activate openalea

+source should be written only on linux and macos.
 Install the different packages

     conda install notebook matplotlib pandas nbformat